HarishAtGitHub/harishatgithub.github.com/_posts/2014-07-05-store-storefiles.md

 joins as much a possible.
 So each value corresponding to a key is an aggregate (or in RDBMS terms the aggregate obtained after 'joins').
 Ok now one problem of aggregation(joins) is solved.
 HBase is not just blind to the structure of this value corresponding to key.
 It wants to get one level deep.
 This is with the intent that users if they ask for certain part inside that aggregate hbase should be able to serve it faster.
-Another there comes the natural question if the aggregate has 3 parts in it and if user just asks for part 2 , why should other parts part 1 and part 3 be even loaded ? .
+And there comes the natural question, "if the aggregate has 3 parts in it and if user just asks for part 2 , why should other parts part 1 and part 3 be even loaded ?" .
 The answer came in the form of what is called as **column family**.
 This is way of logically grouping columns, so as to provide that level of granularity in the value corresponing to a  key.

 ```javascript